September 26, 1999 - Vol. 4, No. 9

 Early wood Gen-Shaw Bait & Early box

-The Gen-Shaw Bait was made by the Gen-Shaw Bait Company of Kankakee, Illinois sometime around the early 1950's.
-The inventors and apparent owners of the bait company were V. C. Genschaw and P. La Roche as their names appear on the early box for the bait.
+The Gen-Shaw Bait was made by the Gen-Shaw Bait Company of Kankakee, Illinois sometime around the late 1940's.
+The inventors and owners of the bait company were V. C. Genschaw and P. La Roche as their names appear on the early box for the bait.
 The earliest version of this 3-piece lure was made of wood.
 Other characteristics included a nail eye, a humped forehead (definite ridge), a eye screw for a line tie screwed directly into the bait,and a squared diving lip, marked "GEN-SHAW."

 Models of Gen-Shaws